-If you’re searching for heating and cooling services, you may find confusing, sometimes contradictory information about various kinds of HVAC systems.
-One thing that causes quite a bit of confusion is the air handler.
-Is this the equivalent of an air conditioner?
-We’re here to set the record straight.
+If you’re hunting for heating and cooling services, you may come across confusing, sometimes contradictory information about a variety of HVAC systems.
+One element that creates a lot of confusion is the air handler.
+Is this the same as an air conditioner?
+We’re here to clear things up.

 What Is an Air Handler?

-Some individuals use the words “air handler” and “blower” interchangeably, but this is not accurate.
-An air handler is an entire unit containing a blower and numerous other elements, all of which operate together to condition and circulate the air.
+Some individuals use the words “air handler” and “blower” interchangeably, but this is not right.
+An air handler is an entire unit containing a blower and numerous other components, all of which function together to condition and circulate the air.

 Does an Air Conditioner Use an Air Handler?